Solvable Tuple Patterns and Their Applications to Program Verification

-To address the issue above, we combine solvable tuple pattern inference with existing automated verification tools (more specifically, CHC solvers~\cite{Eldarica,DBLP:journals/fmsd/KomuravelliGC16,DBLP:conf/aplas/Champion0S18}) for reasoning about integer programs.
+\iffull To address the issue above, we combine STP inference with existing automated verification tools (more specifically, CHC solvers over integer arithmetic~\cite{Eldarica,DBLP:journals/fmsd/KomuravelliGC16,DBLP:conf/aplas/Champion0S18}).
 For the example above, we construct the following integer program by abstracting lists to their lengths.\footnote{As discussed in Section~\ref{sec:chc}, we actually apply this kind of transformation to CHCs, rather than source programs.} \begin{multicols}{2}

 \end{multicols}